Introduction

 - Levels off at the range (

-). - Represents a gradual transition of spatial correlation.
+a). - Represents a gradual transition of spatial correlation.

 - Exponential Model: